sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

 ## Data

-This repository deoes not include the original datasets since they are available from their respective sources.
+This repository does not include the original datasets since they are available from their respective sources.

 * CARAVAN catchment datasets
 * Global Forest Change (Hansen et al., 2013)